Raimel Tapia

-Raimel Antonio Tapia Linarez (born February 4, 1994) is a Dominican professional baseball outfielder for the Sultanes de Monterrey of the Mexican League.
+Raimel Antonio Tapia Linarez (born February 4, 1994) is a Dominican professional baseball outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Toronto Blue Jays, Boston Red Sox, Milwaukee Brewers, and Tampa Bay Rays.

 Career

 Colorado Rockies

 The Colorado Rockies signed Tapia as an international free agent in 2010.
 He spent the 2013 season with the Grand Junction Rockies of the Rookie-level Pioneer League, and was named the league's player of the month for July.
 He had a 29-game hitting streak for Grand Junction.
 After the season, he was named the Topps Pioneer League Player of the Year for 2013 and was named by Baseball Prospectus as the No. 97 prospect in all of baseball prior to the 2014 season.
 The Rockies added him to their 40-man roster after the 2015 season.